 Deborah Green is Director of Student Recruitment at the University of Hull where she is responsible for strategic leadership and direction of the university’s recruitment and admissions activity.
 Deborah took up this post in November 2016, having previously been Director of Marketing at Leeds Beckett University, where she played a pivotal role in rebranding the university and Chief Executive of Marketing Leeds, where she was responsible for the city’s strategic destination marketing, promoting Leeds as a world-class destination for business, leisure and education.
 She is a lawyer by profession and was previously an associate director at the College of Law and founder director of Leeds Legal.
 Deborah was recognised as Yorkshire Lawyer of the Year in 2006 and is a Fellow of the Higher Education Academy and the Chartered Institute of Marketing.

 Bob Lewis is a Chartered Accountant and was in practice as a partner in Haines Watts until his retirement in 2007.
 During his career with the firm he was based in Leeds as the Northern Regional partner and then National Managing Partner as well as being a director of the firm's financial services company.
-Since his retirement he has served as a non-executive director of an AIM listed company, a magistrate, a school governor and trustee of a number of local charities.
-He is currently on the advisory board of the Safer Communities Fund set up by the West Yorkshire Police and Crime Commissioner, and Chairman of the Community Service Committee of the Rotary Club of Leeds
+Since his retirement he has served as a non-executive director of an AIM listed company, a magistrate, a school governor and as a member of the advisory board of the Safer Communities Fund of the West Yorkshire Crime Commissioner.
+He is currently a trustee of the Hunslet Club in Leeds, a trustee of number of other local charities, and past President of the of the Rotary Club of Leeds.